ereiskind/nolcat/docs/source/testing.rst

 Creating the Test Data
 ======================
-All test data provided in this repository is based on the workbooks in "\\tests\\bin\\sample_COUNTER_R4_reports" and "\\tests\\bin\\sample_COUNTER_R5_reports", which are actual COUNTER reports where the numbers have been changed for confidentiality and many of the resources have been removed for speed.
+All test data provided in this repository is based on actual COUNTER reports where the numbers have been changed for confidentiality and many of the resources have been removed for speed.
 The retained resources were selected to ensure as many edge cases as possible were accounted for.

+* R4 data is based off tabular data in the workbooks in "\\tests\\bin\\sample_COUNTER_R4_reports"
+* R5 data is based off tabular data in the workbooks in "\\tests\\bin\\sample_COUNTER_R5_reports"
+* R5.1 data is based off JSON responses from SUSHI calls made in browser in "\\tests\\data\\R5.1_COUNTER_JSONs_for_tests"

-Creating this test data also includes creating the JSON format for the data, both for ease in applying the changes made to the tabular data to the JSON data and because COUNTER R5 data providers have been known to provide different data in tabular and JSON COUNTER reports pulled at nearly the same time with the same date range and parameters.
+The modifications to turn the above data sources into the various forms needed for all testing purposes are described below.
+COUNTER data eligible for SUSHI and manual harvest is sourced in a single format and transformed to the other format because COUNTER R5 data providers have been known to provide different data in tabular and JSON COUNTER reports pulled at nearly the same time with the same date range and parameters.

 In the test data, the ``statistics_source_ID`` values are as follows